jeffmccune/resume/index.md

 >    progress.
 >  * [F5 Map][f5map] - Parse F5 iRules and output structured JSON and CSV for
 >    analysis and migration to Cloud firewalls.
 Ruby CLI app.
->  * [Cloud Foundation Toolkit][cft] - Accerlate Google Cloud adoption with
+>  * [Cloud Foundation Toolkit][cft] - Accerlate enterprise adoption of Google
->    ready to use Terraform modules.
-Designed and implemented the address and
+>    Cloud with ready to use Terraform modules.
+Designed and implemented the
->    startup-scripts modules, contributed to the project-factory module.
+>    address and startup-scripts modules, contributed to the project-factory
->    Terraform modules.
+>    module.

 ##### [Puppet, Inc.](https://puppet.com/)